Resume

 Add to your list of skills

 If language skills aren’t the focus of the job, it’s fine to mix them into your skills or education sections with simple bullet points.
-Even if not directly relevant to the position, showing your language abilities alludes to other valuable soft skills like determination, patience, and focus.
+Even if not directly relevant to the position, showing your language abilities alludes to other valuabllike determination, patience, and focus.

 Here’s how to blend your languages in your skills section: